 Visit Dead Horse State Park

 This unique state park is a peninsula of rock surrounded by sheer cliff sandstone.
-With camping and mountain bike rentals, Dead Horse State Park is a great place to consider camping on your way to Canyonlands National Park from Moab.
+With camping and mountain bike rentals, Dead Horse Point State Park is a great place to consider camping on your way to Canyonlands National Parks from Moab.